-Impact fees were calculated in conformance with King County Council Ordinance 11621, Attachment A, resulting in a decrease of \$5,022 per unit for single-family fees, and a decrease in multi-family fees of \$252 per unit.
-The primary variables contributing to these decreases are due to a notable decrease in the Student Generation Factors for single-family residential construction, as well as the continued low Bond rates.
+Impact fees were calculated in conformance with King County Council Ordinance 11621, resulting in a slight increase of \$252 per unit for single-family fees - now set at \$2,911.00, and an increase in multi-family fees of \$310 per unit - now set at \$5,047.00 The primary variables contributing to these increases are due to a notable increase in construction costs.
+Student Generation Factors were re-utilized from 20201 calculations - anticipating not much changes in the last year due to market conditions and the pandemic.
+New rates will be calculated in 2022 for the next capital facilities plan.
+Housing assessed values went up dramatically, but we continue to experience low bond rates.